Welcome

 Little Lizzie Typing

 Today I live in Chicago with my husband, Michael, and our dog, Tilly.
-My first publication, at 17, was a poem in Cicada, a literary magazine for teens formerly published by Cricket Media.
-My young adult novel The Word We Don’t Say was a runner-up in the 2018 Helen Sheehan YA Book Prize contest from Elephant Rock Books.
-My writing is also featured in the nonfiction anthology Coming of Age at the End of Nature, which you can learn more about on the Books page.
+My first publication, at age 17, was a poem in Cicada, a literary magazine for teens formerly published by Cricket Media.
+My young adult contemporary manuscript The Word We Don’t Say was a runner-up in the 2018 Helen Sheehan YA Book Prize contest from the independent press Elephant Rock Books.
+My writing is also featured in the nonfiction anthology Coming of Age at the End of Nature, published in 2016 by Trinity University Press (learn more on my Books page).
+Most recently, in October 2023, The Rising Phoenix Review published two of my poems, which you can read here and here.

 Little Lizzie playing in the lake square cropped

-I’m a longtime member of the Society of Children’s Book Writers & Illustrators (SCBWI) and received the 2020 Becky Mabry “Go For It” Scholarship from the Illinois chapter.
-Currently I’m working on a fantasy novel for middle grade readers.
-My interests tend toward anything with magic, adventure, and whimsy (think: Kate DiCamillo or Neil Gaiman).
-I’m delighted to be represented by Rachel Letofsky at CookeMcDermid (no relation), and I can’t wait to share my stories with the world!
+I am a longtime member of the Society of Children’s Book Writers & Illustrators (SCBWI) and received the 2020 Becky Mabry “Go For It” Scholarship from the Illinois chapter.
+Currently I’m writing fiction for middle grade readers, with a particular interest in books featuring magic, adventure, and whimsy (think: Kate DiCamillo or Neil Gaiman).